wasabi805/typeScript-playground/README.md

 You should now see a tsconfig.json file genereate in the root directory of your app.

+## Alow Js

+This part will be important later on.
+In the tsconfig file, you'll need to include "allowJs : true ".
+This is so that typescript wont flag an error when trying to export and import things like variables, objects, and functions from other js/ts files into index.ts.

+ex.)
+//inside tsconfig
+{
+"compilerOptions": {
+"target": "es2016",
+"module": "commonjs",
+...
+"allowJs": true,
+...
+}
+}

 ## convert index file into a typescript file

 after installing typescript via the terminal and generating a tsconfig.json file , rename your index.js file to index.ts